makeH1greatagain/h1recoiltester/README.md

 # Options
 Use keys 1,2,3,4,5,6,7,8,9 and 0 to change values.

+# Requirements

+You need Java to run this app.
+Download it here: https://www.java.com/pl/download/

 # Download
 You can compile the source code by yourself or use one of the links to download the app: